fscorrupt/awesome-stars/README.md

 - [steel-dev/steel-browser](https://github.com/steel-dev/steel-browser) - 🔥 Open Source Browser API for AI Agents & Apps.
 Steel Browser is a batteries-included browser instance that lets you automate the web without worrying about infrastructure.
 - [Gh61/lovelace-hue-like-light-card](https://github.com/Gh61/lovelace-hue-like-light-card) - This card provides a Hue-like way to control your lights in Home Assistant.
 - [aleksilassila/reiverr](https://github.com/aleksilassila/reiverr) - Reiverr is a clean combined interface for Jellyfin, TMDB, Radarr and Sonarr, as well as a replacement to Overseerr
-- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix (formerly Repopack) is a powerful tool that packs your entire repository into a single, AI-friendly file.
-Perfect for when you need to feed your codebase to Large Language Models (LLMs) or o
+- [yamadashy/repomix](https://github.com/yamadashy/repomix) - 📦 Repomix is a powerful tool that packs your entire repository into a single, AI-friendly file.
+Perfect for when you need to feed your codebase to Large Language Models (LLMs) or other AI tools like C
 - [denysdovhan/vacuum-card](https://github.com/denysdovhan/vacuum-card) - Vacuum cleaner card for Home Assistant Lovelace UI
 - [custom-cards/canvas-gauge-card](https://github.com/custom-cards/canvas-gauge-card) - The card makes it possible to use gauges from https://canvas-gauges.com/
 - [GeorgeSG/lovelace-time-picker-card](https://github.com/GeorgeSG/lovelace-time-picker-card) - 🕰️ Time Picker Card for Home Assistant's Lovelace UI